arjdroid/the-droid-blog/content/post/minecraft-and-life/index.md

 author = "Arjdroid"
-title = "Minecraft and a possible analogy for life" date = "2024-03-19" description = "Minecraft game mechanics and how they serve as an analogy for life." tags = [
+title = "Minecraft and a possible analogy for life" date = "2024-03-19" description = "Gaming staves off anxiety about the future" tags = [
     "non-technical",
     "rambling",